Skip to main content

 Popular posts from this blog

-marquesas islands sailing
+Marquesas islands sailing

 Sailing the Marquesas Islands: Polynesia’s Untamed Archipelago Sailing the Marquesas Islands is not a typical tropical voyage.
 Here, you won’t find overwater resorts or crowded marinas.
 Instead, you’ll discover deep ocean anchorages, towering green peaks, and isolated bays where time seems to slow down.
 For sailors looking to escape the familiar and venture into one of the most remote corners of French Polynesia, the Marquesas deliver an unforgettable experience.
 The Allure of the Marquesas Located nearly 1,400 kilometers northeast of Tahiti, the Marquesas are a group of volcanic islands known for their raw beauty and cultural depth.
 Unlike the coral atolls of the Tuamotus or the tranquil lagoons of the Society Islands, the Marquesas rise steeply from the sea with dramatic cliffs, lush valleys, and fjord-like coastlines.
 This is where land meets ocean with power and grace.
 The remoteness of the archipelago adds to its mystique.
 Many sailors cross entire oceans just to anchor in ...